Romans 5:1-2

 And then again at mine!

 Our peace with God is not as between two nations before at war, but as between a king and rebellious and guilty subjects.
 While our hearts are at last at rest, it is because God, against whom we sinned, has been fully satisfied at the cross.
 Peace with God through our Lord Jesus Christ does not mean peace trough what He is now doing, but through what He did do on the Cross.
 He made peace by the blood of His cross.
 All the majesty of God's holy and righteous throne was satisfied when Christ said, It is finished.
-(John 19:30) And, being now raised from the dead, He is our peace. (see note Ephesians 2:14) But it is His past work at Calvary, not His present work of intercession, that all is based upon; and that gives us a sense of the peace which He made through His blood.
+(John 19:30) And, being now raised from the dead, He is our peace.
+(Ep 2:14-note) But it is His past work at Calvary, not His present work of intercession, that all is based upon; and that gives us a sense of the peace which He made through His blood.

 This peace with (or towards) God must not be confused with the "peace of God" of Philippians 4:7 (note), which is a subjective state; whereas peace with God is an objective fact-outside of ourselves.
 Thousands strive for inward peace, never once resting where God is resting-in the finished work of Christ on Calvary.